bipesh369/bipesh369/README.md

 ### 🏛️ SewaPath — Government Service Navigator for Nepal

-Many Nepali citizens don't know which office handles which service, or where to find it.
-SewaPath is a full-stack app that lets people search and locate government services by category and location, cutting down the guesswork of navigating bureaucracy in person.
+SewaPath is a full-stack application built around a simple problem: **finding the right government service shouldn't be unnecessarily difficult.**

+The platform helps users discover government services by category and location, making it easier to understand where to go and what services are available.

 **Built with:** `React.js` `Node.js` `Express.js` `MongoDB` `Mongoose` `JWT` `Tailwind CSS` `Leaflet`

 **Highlights**

-* [X] government service categories mapped with interactive Leaflet search
+* [x] Government service categories with interactive Leaflet-based location features
-* JWT-based auth for user accounts and saved services
+* [x] JWT-based authentication for user accounts and saved services
-* REST API backed by MongoDB/Mongoose for service data
+* [x] REST API backed by MongoDB and Mongoose
-* Fully responsive React frontend, mobile-first
+* [x] Responsive, mobile-first React frontend
+* [x] Full-stack MERN architecture

 <p>
   <a href="https://sewapath-frontend.vercel.app/">